Diagnosing Human-object Interaction Detectors: Introduction

 \section{Introduction}

-Human-object interaction~(HOI) detection aims to simultaneously detect the humans and objects, as well as understand their relationships from a static image. \textrm{It provides structured interpretations of the semantics of visual scenes rather than just object recognition or detection.} A successful HOI detection system is often an essential building block for many downstream applications, such as visual question answering~\cite{antol2015vqa,anderson2018bottom,shih2016look,lu2016hierarchical,wang2017fvqa,lu2016hierarchical}, image captioning~\cite{vinyals2016show,aneja2018convolutional,feng2019unsupervised,li2019entangled} and retrieval~\cite{chao2015hico,brown2020smooth,ng2020solar,teichmann2019detect,radenovic2018fine}, etc.
+Human-object interaction~(HOI) detection aims to jointly detect the humans and objects that have interactions in static images.
+For example, the person and snowboard in Fig.~\ref{fig:problem_describ}. \textrm{It provides structured interpretations of the semantics of visual scenes rather than just object recognition or detection.} A successful HOI detection system is an essential building block for many downstream applications, such as visual question answering~\cite{antol2015vqa,anderson2018bottom,shih2016look,lu2016hierarchical,wang2017fvqa,lu2016hierarchical}, image captioning~\cite{vinyals2016show,aneja2018convolutional,feng2019unsupervised,li2019entangled} and retrieval~\cite{chao2015hico,brown2020smooth,ng2020solar,teichmann2019detect,radenovic2018fine}, etc.

-In the recent literature, significant progress has been made on HOI detection~\cite{gupta2015visual,chao2018learning,gao2020drg,ulutan2020vsgnet,gupta2019no,zhou2019relation,zhang2021mining,zhang2021spatially,zhang2022exploring,liao2022gen,yuanrlip,yu2023fine,ma2023fgahoi,li2022discovering,wu2022mining,zhong2022towards,jiang2022bongard,liu2022interactiveness}, as indicated by the rising $mAP$ (mean Average Precision) scores on standard benchmarks.
-However, one critical issue is that such concise performance summaries are often not informative enough to understand the reason one approach outperforms another, or more importantly, how it could be improved.
-Generally speaking, the HOI detection consists of two sub-tasks: i) detecting pairs of interacting human and object (human-object pair detection) and ii) classification of their interactions\footnote{We use 'interaction' and 'action' interchangeably.}.
-These two tasks are not independent, but in a cascaded relationship, as shown in Fig.~\ref{fig:problem_describ}.
-The inaccurate detections will lead to inferior interaction classification, causing accumulated errors during the process.
+Recent advancements in HOI detection have been marked by increasing mean Average Precision ($mAP$) scores across standard benchmarks~\cite{gupta2015visual,chao2018learning,gao2020drg,ulutan2020vsgnet,gupta2019no,zhou2019relation,zhang2021mining,zhang2021spatially,zhang2022exploring,liao2022gen,yuanrlip,yu2023fine,ma2023fgahoi,li2022discovering,wu2022mining,zhong2022towards,jiang2022bongard,liu2022interactiveness,kim2023relational,yuan2023rlipv2}, denoting remarkable progress.
+Nonetheless, the reliance on $mAP$ scores as a summary metric does not provide sufficient insight into the nuances of model performance, including the factors making one method perform better than another or any bottleneck for further improvement.
+This lack of detailed understanding may impede future advancements in the field.
+The same issue also existed in object detection, a sub task of HOI detection, where $mAP$ is also the dominant evaluation metric.
+To address it, diagnosis toolboxes have been designed to provide more useful quantitative break-down analysis~\cite{hoiem2012diagnosing,bolya2020tide}, which have significantly boosted the development of object detection.